-The preliminary forecast is for POOR keeping quality.
+The preliminary forecast is for VERY GOOD keeping quality.